-- Review the Operator's Manual and all safety items before working with, maintaining or operating the Strawmaster +. - Lower to ground, stop engine, place all controls in neutral, set park brake and remove ignition key before servicing, adjusting, repairing, or unplugging. - Ensure wing jacks are down when parked. - Keep hands, feet, clothing and hair away from all moving and/or rotating parts. - Clear the area of bystanders, especially children, when carrying out any maintenance and repairs or making any adjustments. - Place safety stands or large blocks under the frame before removing the tires or working beneath the machine. - Be careful when working around or maintaining a high pressure hydraulic system.
+- Review the Operator's Manual and all safety items before working with, maintaining or operating the Strawmaster Plus. - Lower to ground, stop engine, place all controls in neutral, set park brake and remove ignition key before servicing, adjusting, repairing, or unplugging. - Keep hands, feet, clothing and hair away from all moving and/or rotating parts. - Clear the area of bystanders, especially children, when carrying out any maintenance and repairs or making any adjustments. - Place safety stands or large blocks under the frame before removing the tires or working beneath the machine. - Be careful when working around or maintaining a high pressure hydraulic system.
 Wear the proper hand and eye protection when searching for a pin hole leak in a hose or fitting. - Always relieve pressure before disconnecting or working on hydraulic system.